Shipping Requirements for Containerized Lithium Battery Energy Storage Systems

 Thermal Runaway Propagation Prevention

-Salt Spray and Insulation Performance Tests
+Salt Spray and Inspection Performance Tests

 2. Battery Enclosure Requirements

-• Energy Storage Container Enclosure Protection Rating: IP55 or above.
+• Enclosure Protection Rating: IP55 or higher.

-• Must hold a recognized test report.
+• Should have a known test report.

 3. Container Body Requirements